nutanix/kps-connector-go-template/README.md

 gRPC service contract defined in [KPS Connector IDL](https://github.com/nutanix/kps-connector-idl) built using the [KPS Connector Go SDK](https://github.com/nutanix/kps-connector-idl).

-The main goal of this template is to provide a basic (yet fully functional) shell connector that connector developers can use to quickly build new connectors.
+The main goal of this template is to provide a basic fully functional shell connector that connector developers can use to quickly build new connectors.
 The template implements the gRPC interface, handles stream and config updates, and publishes basic status and alert events during the connector runtime.

-The developer using the template to build a custom connector needs to only write the connection code for getting data in from and sending data out to a given data service.
+By using the template to build a custom connector, you only need to write the connection code to get data in from and send data out to a given data service.
 The bundled `Makefile` and github actions workflow provide a fully prepared CI setup and ensure Golang code standards are maintained.
-The bundled `Dockerfile` builds the code within the container and then copies over the binary to another container that is used to run the binary.
+The bundled `Dockerfile` builds the code within the container and then copies the binary to another container that is used to run the binary.

-## How To?
+## How Do I Build and Run a Connector?
-There are three main phases to build and run a custom KPS Connector
+There are three main phases to build and run a custom KPS Connector.
+- Develop a connector
+- Package the connector
+- Deploy the connector

 ### Develop a connector
 #### Overview
 - Start by cloning this repo
 - Copy all the contents into another repo in which you intend to build the connector
 - Fill in the `TODO` blocks in `connector/template.go` and the connector name in `connector/config.go`
-- Replace the default values marked with `TODO` comments for connector name, docker repository uri, and docker image tag in `Makefile`
+- Replace the default values marked with `TODO` comments for connector name, docker repository URI, and docker image tag in `Makefile`
 - Change the module name in `go.mod` file

 #### Understanding and updating `connectors/template.go`
 `connectors/template.go` has three important structs `streamMetadata`, `consumer` and `producer`
-- `streamMetadata` is a go struct that is used to unmarshal the `streamParameterSchema` defined in `samples/connector_class.json`
+- `streamMetadata` is a go struct used to unmarshall the `streamParameterSchema` defined in `samples/connector_class.json`
-    - `mapToStreamMetadata` is function that translates the `stream.Metadata` object from an untyped `map[string]interface` to a typed struct
+    - `mapToStreamMetadata` is a function that translates the `stream.Metadata` object from an untyped `map[string]interface` to a typed struct
 - Consumer connects to the custom data service defined by ingress stream when the `subscribe` method is called and makes the data available in each successive `nextMsg` method call